wp-plugins/socialpublish/readme.txt

 6. Screenshot 6 - If the `access_token` is valid, you'll see an overview of the social media accounts you have connected to your SocialPublish account earlier.

 == Changelog ==

+= 1.0.2 =
+* Increased the fsockopen time out to 10 seconds, to prevent early time outs

+= 1.0.1 =
+* Minor bug fixes

+= 1.0.0 =
+* Fixed a bug caused by allow_url_fopen = false on some configuration.
+If you've had problems with an invalid access_token, this will probably fix it!

 = 0.0.1 =
 * The first test release.